Names of Germany: Names from Germania

-The OED2 records theories about the Celtic roots of the Latin word Germania: one is gair, neighbour (a theory of Johann Zeuss, a German historian and Celtic philologist) – in Old Irish gair is "neighbour".
-Another theory is gairm, battle-cry (put forward by Johann Wachter and Jacob Grimm, who was a philologist as well as collector and editor of fairy tales).
-Yet another theory is that the word comes from ger, "spear"; however, Eric Partridge suggests *gar / gavin, to shout (as Old Irish garim), describing the Germanic tribesmen as noisy.
+The OED2 records theories about the Celtic roots of the Latin word Germania: one is gair, "neighbour" (a theory of Johann Zeuss, a German historian and Celtic philologist) – in Old Irish gair is "neighbour".
+Another theory is gairm, "battle-cry (put forward by Johann Wachter and Jacob Grimm, who was a philologist as well as collector and editor of fairy tales).
+Yet another theory is that the word comes from ger, "spear"; however, Eric Partridge suggests *gar / gavin, "to shout" (as Old Irish garim), describing the Germanic tribesmen as noisy.
 He describes the ger theory as "obsolete".

-In English, the word "German" is first attested in 1520, replacing earlier uses of Almain, Alman and Dutch.
-In German, the word Germanen today refers to Germanic tribes, just like the Italian noun "Germani" (adjective: "germanici"), and the French adjective "germanique".
+In English, the word "German" is first attested in 1520, replacing earlier uses of Almain, Alman and Dutch (the last of which was redirected to be used for people from the Netherlands and their language).
+In German, the word Germanen today refers to Germanic tribes, just like the Italian noun Germani (adjective: germanici), and the French adjective germanique.
 The English noun "german" (as in "cousin-german") and the adjective "germane" are not connected to the name for the country, but come from the Latin germanus, "siblings with the same parents or father", which has cognates in Catalan, germà, and Spanish, hermano, meaning "brother".